The-Automation-Home/asset-exchange/README.md

 # blockchain_asset_registration
-Asset registration is the process by which one registers the documents related to an asset with legal entities.
+Asset registration is the process by which one can register the documents related to an asset with legal entities.